sourcegraph/handbook/content/departments/product-engineering/product/design/onboarding/index.md

   - analytics-review
   - wildcard-components-library-wcl
   - hallway-testing
+- Join your organization's channels
+  - If Code Graph: #code-graph, #code-graph-em-pm-design, and #code-graph-social
+  - If Cloud: #cloud-org, #code-graph-social
 - Add yourself as a designer to the handbook pages of the teams you're working with.
 You can also add those teams to your Slack profile description, for ex.
 'Product Designer (Code Insights)'
 - Get familiar with the products that we use as inspirations for reference in the developer tools industry:
   - code hosts: [GitHub](https://github.com/) and [GitLab](https://gitlab.com/)